maximecb/uvm/doc/vision.md

 The idea of a virtual machine is obviously not new.
 We're all familiar with the JVM.
 You can also think of the web platform as a VM.
 The key differences are that UVM will be much smaller, and that its APIs will be much simpler.
-UVM isn't going to provide complex, high-level APIs like a GUI toolkit, because different implementations of such an API would be almost guaranteed to behave differently, in the same way that modern web browsers can't manage to produce an identical rendering of the same webpage.
+UVM isn't going to provide complex, high-level APIs like a GUI toolkit, because different implementations of such high-level APIs would be almost guaranteed to behave differently, in the same way that modern web browsers such as Firefox, Safari and Chrome can't produce an identical rendering of the same webpage.
+When the API surface is too big, there is too much room for interpretation and for small but material behavioral differences to creep in.

 There seems to be a growing interest in retrocomputing, and that interest likely stems, in large part, because the complexity of modern computer systems and their software environment is extremely high, and there is constant unnecessary churn, which becomes exhausting.
+At some point, programmers just want to point, and there is a natural desire to declutter and have fun.
 UVM aims to provide a platform that is simple, stable over time, and easy to target and develop for.
 I hope that this platform will help bring back the joy of programming for many.